glouppe/info8010-deep-learning/lecture5.md

 .center[Sequence length vs. cross-entropy.]

 Note that the network was trained on sequences of size 10 or lower.<br>
-It does not appear to generalize outside the range.
+It does not appear to generalize outside of the range.

 ---